 Earn one hour of General MCLE credit by reading the article below and answering the questions of the Self-Study MCLE test.
-Send your answers, along with a check for $20, to the address on the test form.
+Send your answers and your payment ($20 per credit hour for CCCBA members / $30 per credit hour for non-members) to CCCBA at the address on the test form.

 Many real estate development projects have stalled in the downturn, leaving lenders with difficult decisions and limited options.
 A partially completed project is considered one of the most “toxic” assets in a lender’s portfolio.
 Some lenders simply foreclose on the property or sell the note, frequently incurring substantial losses along the way.
 However, many banks are bypassing foreclosure or note sales on large, troubled real estate developments by installing court-appointed receivers to take over the property, complete the construction and in the process limit or eliminate losses on the loan.

 Risks to Lenders on Partially Completed Projects